Child car seat buying guide

 Do I need to replace my child car seat after an accident?

-According to The Royal Society for the Prevention of Accidents (RoSPA), it’s always advisable to replace your child car seat after a collision, even if there’s no visible sign of damage.
+According to The Royal Society for the Prevention of Accidents (RoSPA), it’s always advisable to get replacement car seats after a collision, even if there’s no visible sign of damage.
 The structure may have been weakened and might not provide the same amount of protection as before.

-It might not be necessary to replace the seat if there was very low impact and there’s little or no damage to the car itself, or there was no child in the seat when the incident occurred.
+It might not be necessary to get a car seat replacement if there was very low impact and there’s little or no damage to the car itself, or there was no child in the seat when the incident occurred.

-But if in doubt, it’s better to be safe than sorry and replace the seat altogether.
-RoSPA believes that car seat replacement should be considered a legitimate cost by insurance providers.
+But if in doubt, it’s better to be safe than sorry and replace the car seat altogether.
+RoSPA believes that having to get a car seat replacement should be considered a legitimate cost by insurance providers.

 If your insurance provider is reluctant to pay the costs to replace the seat, this letter from RoSPA could help.